Article ID: 2978

 The next Job will be created once the existing Job status is Complete and this can be viewed in the Work Management/Active Work screens.

-Tasks can be created to provide all the relevant steps that need to be performed before the Job is complete, for example, the first task may be to request client records and the last could be to send the client an invoice for the work with several tasks for steps in between.
+Tasks can be created to provide all the relevant steps needed before the Job is complete.
+For example, the first task may be to request client records and the last could be to send the client an invoice for the work with several tasks for steps in between.

-In this section you can Name the task and assign to an individual or Team.
+In this section you can create multiple tasks providing details unique to each created task.
+Tasks can be assigned to an User, Team or Portfolio Manager.
 Similar to assigning a Job, the assignee of a Task will receive reminders in the Notifications panel (top right-hand corner of the TaxCalc screen).

 You can set reminders to appear in the Notifications panel for users before the due date and start date are reached for the Tasks.

-You an automate the start of each Task by setting Task Actions within the Job.
+You can automate the start of each Task by setting Automations within the Tasks page on the Job.
 You can set up your Tasks so that when one is complete, the next Task begins and you can send a notification to specific users.

 In this scenario we will set a Task to complete and notify a user that the status has changed:

-Therefore, when the Task is complete the status is update to Completed,
+When the Task is completed the status is changed to sent to client.

 To notify a user of the status change you will need to add a second result.